ppy/osu-wiki/news/2021-12-19-project-loved-december-2021.md

 145 – 170 BPM, 4:06 | 4.83★ – 5.82★\
 *description written by [RandomeLoL](https://osu.ppy.sh/users/7080063)*

-Whether you were someone who stumbled upon this without knowing what even a Dan is \[i\](which I commend you for, you're doing great)\[/i\], or someone who discovered Seiryuu's selection of jack maps after seeing *ceeeertain charts inside* in other courses, it is undeniable that both types of players ended up liking the pack to the point it became quite a popular collection!
+Whether you were someone who stumbled upon this without knowing what even a Dan is *(which I commend you for, you're doing great)*, or someone who discovered Seiryuu's selection of jack maps after seeing *ceeeertain charts inside* in other courses, it is undeniable that both types of players ended up liking the pack to the point it became quite a popular collection!

 The vast selection of songs (and patterns believe it or not) is very welcoming.
 It's not a stretch to say that there's no map alike, and that each chart holds a uniqueness to it that's not attributable by any other one chart in the pack.
 Point is: there is going to be a chart for everyone.
 Maybe you enjoy more anchor-y patterns.
 Perhaps you want to try your luck with more dense stuff.
 Alternatively, you can always try something faster than the rest.
 The choice is yours to make.